What would you charge to manage my rental property?

 We do not provide management services to third-party landlords.
 We build and own every property we manage.

 We manage the Fairhaven Harbor Apartments and The Jake Apartments, in addition to several homes and commercial spaces.
 Find out available listings by clicking here.
 Call us for future availability!

 Application fees are $48 per applicant.

-You can put down a holding fee on an apartment equal to one-half the security deposit.
+You can put down a holding fee on an apartment equal to one-quarter of the security deposit.
 This will reserve the unit for you while we process your application.
 This fee is refundable should we deny your application or otherwise be unable to deliver the apartment to you, but it is NOT refundable if you simply change your mind and decide to live somewhere else.

 In our rental apartments (not our homes), we allow cats and dogs with no weight or breed restrictions.
 There is a one-time pet fee of $400 and monthly pet rent of $50.